EPITHRE.

 Why take the harder road

-Building your own benchmark is plainly tiresome.
-It is far easier to lift a number off an existing leaderboard.
+Building your own benchmark takes real work.
+It is far easier to reuse a score from an existing leaderboard.
 But that leaderboard knows nothing about the context we work in, and a model that looks impressive there may not be dependable on a policy analyst’s desk.

 We also slip in traps on purpose: questions whose wrong answer is the one that sounds most reasonable.
-A good model is not the most confident one, but the one that knows when to be careful and when to admit it does not know.
+A good model knows when to be careful, and when to admit that it does not know.

 A benchmark is not the truth

 We do not treat this evaluation as perfect.
 It is still a proxy, not the truth itself, and we keep fixing it as we find the gaps.
-What it gives us, though, is something no public leaderboard does: an honest measure of whether Strata is getting better at the work that actually matters, rather than at the work that happens to be easiest to score.
+What it gives us, though, is something no public leaderboard does.
+We set this yardstick before training began, measured against real work, so that from the very first version we can tell whether Strata improves on what actually matters, rather than on whatever happens to be easiest to score.